Published: 28th January 2022, last edit: 4th July, 2023

 - Take enough time and start preparing early.
 The earlier you start, the less pressured you will feel.

 - What do you enjoy?
 You don't necessarily have to study what you are already particularly good at.
 You can also acquire specialist knowledge through diligence later.
 Therefore, it is more important that you are very interested in the subjects, so that you enjoy dealing with the contents of your studies.
 This is also called intrinsic motivation.
 Are you ready to move?
 Unfortunately, some degrees are not available in every city.
 Therefore, ask yourself if you are willing to move for a degree programme or if you would prefer to study a similar study programme at a certain university.
-If you like to go abroad: Again, find out about , partner universities, and other dual degree programmes that you can benefit from later. international study opportunities
+If you like to go abroad: Again, find out about partner universities, dual degree programmes, and other international study opportunities that you can benefit from later.

 - Think about criteria that are particularly important to you personally.
 This will help you compare individual study programmes.